About the Standard

 The Methodology

-The Standard brings together the tried and tested knowledge of the global botanical community, with the expertise of local communities, to initiatives across the world.
+The Standard brings together the tried and tested knowledge of the global biodiversity community, with the expertise of local communities, to initiatives across the world.

-As a site-based assessment and certification, all land management initiatives, including habitat restoration, tree planting and agriculture initiatives, will be eligible for certification, enabling organisations to demonstrate to the world that their climate solutions promote biodiversity and do not accelerate its decline.
+As a site-based assessment and certification, all land management initiatives, including habitat restoration, tree planting and agriculture initiatives, are eligible for certification, enabling organisations to demonstrate to the world that their climate solutions promote biodiversity and do not accelerate its decline.

 The Global Biodiversity Standard Methodology is described in detail in the official TGBS Manual.
 Final versions in Spanish, French, and Portuguese will be available shortly.
 The English language version can be downloaded now.